Take an adaptive game controller, a few extra buttons, and a packing station, and what do you get? Tripled packing efficiency in your warehouse!

 - Complete Order: sh0004

-Your warehouse may already use a cheat sheet of ShipHero's standard barcode commands.
+Your warehouse may already use ShipHero's standard barcode commands cheat sheet.
 You can view the command cheat sheet by following this link.

 When scanned by a barcode reader, these barcodes are translated into command codes that ShipHero can understand.
 You can view these command codes by opening a text document on Notepad or another text editor.
 With this file open, read a barcode using a scanner.
 A series of letters and numbers should appear in the text document corresponding to that specific barcode.
 For instance, if you scan the "Print Labels" barcode from the cheat sheet, the command code "sh0002" should appear in your text document.